Consensus Layer

 What makes consensus secure:

 Attack Cost: Consensus must be expensive to attack.
-PoW—cost of hardware/electricity.
-PoS—cost of staked capital.
+PoW incurs costs for hardware and electricity.
+PoS incurs costs based on staked capital.

-Recovery: If attacked, protocol can recover (reorg).
+Recovery: If attacked, the protocol can recover through reorganization.
 Consensus must prevent permanent damage.

-Incentive Alignment: Validators incentivized to be honest (rewards) and against dishonesty (slashing).
+Incentive Alignment: Validators are incentivized to be honest through rewards and discouraged from dishonesty through slashing.

-Validator Decentralization: Many validators required.
-Single validator = single point of failure.
+Validator Decentralization: A large number of validators is required.
+A single validator creates a single point of failure.

 Cryptographic Security: Signatures and hashing prevent forgery.

-Economic Security: Staking and slashing create economic deterrent against attacks.
+Economic Security: Staking and slashing create economic deterrents against attacks.

 Security requires multiple layers.